phaylali/gaming/README.md

 # Omniversify Gaming:

 We are a blog that shares news, tips and tricks

-# Stone: Astro Theme (Modified by Omniversify to include an MD blogging feature)
+## Stone: Astro Theme (Modified by Omniversify to include additional Markdown blogging features)

 Stone is a free and open-source Astro theme specially designed for Business, Marketing, SaaS and Startup websites.

 ## Key Features: